nsjia/DB-3DME/README.md

 This repository provides the dataset described in the paper.

 The **dataset.csv** provides a benchmark dataset for evaluating 3D mesh.
 It contains human annotations for **Geometry** and **Prompt Adherence**, along with the corresponding text prompts and GIF visualizations of the generated 3D assets.

-This dataset is intended to facilitate research on reliable evaluation protocols for modern 3D generative models.
+It is intended to facilitate research on reliable evaluation protocols for modern 3D generative models.

 ---